TillF/WASA-SED/docs/index.md

 * 9999
 <br>

 If the option "groundwater" is chosen, irrigation water will be abstracted from the deep groundwater.
-If there's not enough water available to fulfill the demand, all the available water will be taken.
+If there's not enough water available to fulfil the demand, all the available water will be taken.

 If the option "river" is chosen, irrigation water will be abstracted from the river flow.
-If there's not enough water available to fulfill the demand, all the available water will be taken.
+If there's not enough water available to fulfil the demand, all the available water will be taken.

 If the option "lake" is chosen, irrigation water will be abstracted from the small reservoirs.
-If there's not enough water available to fulfill the demand, all the available water will be taken.
+If there's not enough water available to fulfil the demand, all the available water will be taken.
 To use the option "lake" the calculations for small reservoirs must be switched on in the file `do.dat` by setting `doacudes` to `.t.` (`TRUE`).
 Using small reservoirs requires the input files described in \[[3.4 Input files for the reservoir module](#3-4-input-files-for-the-reservoir-module)].
 The donor subbasin must contain small reservoirs (lakes)

 If the option "reservoir" is chosen, irrigation water is taken from the reservoirs outflow reserved for domestic, agricultural and industrial use.
 To use the option "reservoir" the calculations for reservoirs must be switched on in the file `do.dat` by setting `doreservoir` to `.t.` (`TRUE`).
 Using reservoirs requires the input files described in \[[3.4 Input files for the reservoir module](#3-4-input-files-for-the-reservoir-module)].
 The donor subbasin must contain a reservoir.